What Is An Insurance Broker?

 Insurers pay a commission to the broker when they bring a client to their company.
-Oftentimes brokers will receive a larger commission on the first policy compared to for renewals.
+Brokers will often receive a larger commission on the first policy compared to renewals.
 This ensures clients that brokers can always find them a better deal, as they have no reason to stay loyal to one company.

 The number of commission brokers receive also depends a lot on the type of policy.
 For instance, according to Nerd Wallet, insurance brokers can earn up to a 100% commission the first year.

-If you end up unhappy with your insurance plan and canceling it, the broker will lose either partially or all of their commission.
-So, brokers work hard to make sure there is a high level of trust and transparency with their clients.
+If you end up unhappy with your insurance plan and cancel it, the broker will lose either part or all of their commission.
+So brokers work hard to make sure there is a high level of trust and transparency with their clients.
 If a client isn’t completely on board and satisfied, the broker can’t make a commission.

-The commission does not affect the total cost for the client.
-That means, even if a client were to shop for insurance on their own, they. would still pay the same price.
+The commission does not affect the total cost for the client—even if a client were to shop for insurance on their own, they would still pay the same price.
 The insurer is the party that pays the broker their commission.

 Some brokers, particularly experienced and reputable brokers, may charge an additional broker fee.
 Some states won’t allow broker fees for certain policies.
 In California, according to the California Department of Insurance, it’s illegal to charge broker fees.
 In Florida, broker fees are capped at a reasonable $35 dollars.

 Broker fees come out of the client’s pocket and are non-refundable.
-Even if you are unhappy with a plan and end up cancelling, you cannot get your brokers fee back.
-However, if your broker was being dishonest and self-serving in anyway, you can file a claim against them for the total amount you spent, including the broker fee.
+Even if you are unhappy with a plan and end up cancelling, you cannot get your broker fee back.
+However, if your broker was being dishonest and self-serving in any way, you can file a claim against them for the total amount you spent, including the broker fee.

 Oftentimes, people avoid brokers because of their fees.
-However, with a skilled broker and a large insurance need, any client would save enough money to be well worth a small fee.
+However, with a skilled broker and a large insurance need, any client would save more than enough money to cover the cost of the fee.